I’ve said before that every craftsman searches

 Rob has lived on Deer Ridge for most of his life.
 After 10 years of owning a small business manufacturing lighting for solar powered homes, his work is now tending to the center with great care and reverence for the land.
 He will be happy to show you the trails he has created around the property and his new apple and pear grafts (just beginning to bear fruit).
 He also makes delicious pies and tarts with all the fruits grown on the farm.
 He enjoys cross-country skiing through the woods and fields and playing hockey on the pond.

 Eliza grew up on this land and has recently returned.
-She attended culinary school and worked as a chef in New York City, spent three years traveling and living abroad, and most recently cooked with children at a school on a working farm.
+She attended The French Culinary Institute and worked as a chef in New York City, spent three years traveling and living abroad, and most recently cooked with children at a school on a working farm.
 She has been cooking professionally for ten years, but her love of food started at an early age; she attended a culinary school for pastry and baking arts at 15 and has been cooking ever since.
 She is also a registered yoga teacher.
 She enjoys paddle boarding on the lakes, and rivers of Vermont and on her trips abroad.